 Rosh Hashana is the season of Jewish angst.
-It is the Jewish New Year, a time when Jews are supposed to grapple with their own demons.
-It is a time for self assessment, for asking forgiveness from those we have harmed and making resolutions for the future.
+It is the Jewish New Year, a time when Jews are supposed to grapple with their demons.
+It is a time for self-assessment to ask forgiveness from those we have harmed and make resolutions for the future.
 And it is also a time when we come to pray for all of us as a community and for the world that we are all part of.

-Life however is not entirely in our hands and we reflect also on the fragility of life and ask for a new year of joy, good health and continued life, all the time knowing that none of us has any guarantees in this regard.
+Life, however, is not entirely in our hands, and we reflect on the fragility of life and ask for a new year of joy, good health and continued life, all the time knowing that none of us has any guarantees in this regard.

-Our prayers meditate on the question “Who will be raised up, and who will be brought down?
+Our prayers meditate on the question, “Who will be raised, and who will be brought down?
 Who will live and who will die in this new year?”
 And this suspense is the suspense of life itself.
 And this is the drama of the Rosh Hashanah/Yom Kippur Holiday cycle to which we have to bring our mind and soul.
 The Rabbis tell us that what is in our hands is teshuva, tefilla, and tzedaka and that these three activities have the potential to ease our individual and collective fate.